Internicola/Awesome_TLC_Jobs/index.md

 <br><br><br>
 </p>
 <h3> Data Engineer </h3>
-<p> <b> Short Description: </b> In essence, your role is to make our data accessible, streamlined, and usable.
+<p>  <strong> Short Description: </strong>  In essence, your role is to make our data accessible, streamlined, and usable.
 When you're not working on large-scale data improvement projects, you will be building out the division's self-service platform, and taking on long-term research projects.
  </p>

 **Your Day to Day**